ieva-balta/FLAMS/README.md

 |v1.1.0-3|v4|2023_November|[yes](https://doi.org/10.5281/zenodo.10171879)|2023_05|
 |v1.0|v4| |[yes](https://cplm.biocuckoo.cn/Download.php)|NA|

 Please note that the software doesn't store all UniProt entries.
 Only the entries with [experimental evidence at protein level](https://www.uniprot.org/help/protein_existence) (existence:1) and features with [Evidence Code Ontology (ECO) identifiers](https://www.uniprot.org/help/evidences) 0000269, 0000314, 0007744, or 0007829 are stored.
-If you wish to use other filters, you can modify the *uniprot.py* script.
-If you want to download a new version, change the version number in *setup.py*.

-Please note that only part of dbPTM is integrated into FLAMS, namely the PTM sites with experimental evidence, as found [here](https://biomics.lab.nycu.edu.tw/dbPTM/download.php).
-As dbPTM does not store complete protein sequences, these are fetched during database creation based on UniProt identifiers reported in dbPTM and the UniProt release available at the time of database creation.
-As a consequence, FLAMS database updates can change the content of the PTM databases, beyond the simple addition of new dbPTM and/or CPLM entries, reflecting changes in UniProt.
-The most common UniProt changes affecting FLAMS databases are removed UniProt entries (leading to the removal of PTM entries on the affected protein in our database) and sequence updates.
-We are aware of this issue, impacting the completeness and interpretation of FLAMS' results, and will consider solutions in future FLAMS releases.
+**Modification of database:**

-Instructions on how to download the CPLM and dbPTM database yourself are in [section 'Local CPLM and dbPTM install'](#local-cplm-and-dbptm-install).
-This is not recommended, as it takes multiple hours to generate some databases.
+If you wish to use other filters, you can modify the *uniprot.py* script (valid_ECO_codes for the ECO code filter and/or the url in get_uniprot_records() for existence code).
+You can make changes in the MODIFICATION dictionary in *setup.py* to add/remove modification types, edit amino acid lists, or the regular expressions used to group entries.
+All changes should be paired with a change of the version number in *setup.py* to download a new version of the database.

 ### Supported PTM types

-FLAMS allows searches for all PTM types included in CPLM, and for those with experimental evidence in dbPTM.
-An overview of the PTM types, how to call them in FLAMS, how they are called in CPLM and/or dbPTM, and on which amino acid they can be found is given in the table below.
-This table can also be found as a tab seperated file named FLAMS_supported_ptms_v11.txt .
+An overview of the PTM types, how to call them in FLAMS, and on which amino acid they can be found is given in the table below.
+This table can also be found as a tab seperated file named FLAMS_supported_ptms_v20.txt .

 |FLAMS PTM name|CPLM name|dbPTM name|A (Ala)|C (Cys)|D (Asp)|E (Glu)|F (Phe)|G (Gly)|H (His)|I (Ile)|K (Lys)|L (Leu)|M (Met)|N (Asn)|P (Pro)|Q (Gln)|R (Arg)|S (Ser)|T (Thr)|V (Val)|W (Trp)|Y (Tyr)|CPLM-Acylations|CPLM-Ubs|CPLM-Others|CPLM-All|
 |:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|